openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

     $ kubectl get pods --all-namespaces | grep dns

-    dns should be in 3/3 RUNNING.
+    dns should be in 3/3 Running.
 If you fail to wait, Step 2 will fail.

 Step 2: Validate Kubernetes
 ===========================